Morning Briefing: Everything you need to know for April 29

 Coming up today on Election Hub Live at 5pm:

-We’ll be talking with Scottish Labour Leader Anas Sarwar as campaigning in the Holyrood elections enters the final week.
+We’ll be talking with Scottish Labour Leader Anas Sarwar as campaigning in the Holyrood election enters the final week.

 Watch the show live on our website or Facebook page, or catch the re-stream at any time on all your devices.